kora-projects/kora-docs/mkdocs/blog/en/application-graph-as-architecture.md

 ---

-## Architectural Validation Can Go Beyond “Can the Graph Build?”
+## Architectural Validation Can Go Beyond “Can the Graph Build?” { #architectural-validation-beyond-build }

 Once architecture is represented as nodes and edges, validation can become richer than standard dependency resolution.